Why Randolph Jefferson Deserves Serious Consideration

 Claims that Jefferson uniquely favored Sally Hemings’ nuclear family do not withstand scrutiny.

 Jefferson freed or assisted other enslaved people, including Sally Hemings’ brothers, often with greater resources such as tools, land, and housing, while Sally Hemings’ sons were assigned apprenticeships.
 Jefferson also stated that a major consideration in freeing enslaved people was whether they could safely integrate into white society.
-It is also plausible Jefferson acted to protect children he believed were fathered by his own male relatives.
+Some historians have suggested Jefferson may have acted out of obligation to children he believed were fathered by his own male relatives.

 Summary: